RahulMaganti47/rahulmaganti.github.io/README.md

 # rahulmaganti.github.io
-Blog about various computer science, vc, crypto, and me.
+Blog about cool things in computer science, vc, and crypto.